Salamander: Skin

 The skin of salamanders, in common with other amphibians, is thin, permeable to water, serves as a respiratory membrane, and is well-supplied with glands.
 It has highly cornified outer layers, renewed periodically through a skin shedding process controlled by hormones from the pituitary and thyroid glands.
-During moulting, the skin initially breaks around the mouth, and the animal moves forwards through the gap to shed the skin.
-When the front limbs have been worked clear, a series of body ripples pushes the skin towards the rear.
+During moulting, the skin initially breaks around the mouth, and the animal moves forward through the gap to shed the skin.
+When the front limbs have been worked clear, a series of body ripples pushes the skin toward the rear.
 The hind limbs are extracted and push the skin farther back, before it is eventually freed by friction as the salamander moves forward with the tail pressed against the ground.
 The animal often then eats the resulting sloughed skin.

 Glands in the skin discharge mucus which keeps the skin moist, an important factor in skin respiration and thermoregulation.
 The sticky layer helps protect against bacterial infections and molds, reduces friction when swimming, and makes the animal slippery and more difficult for predators to catch.
 Granular glands scattered on the upper surface, particularly the head, back, and tail, produce repellent or toxic secretions.
 Some salamander toxins are particularly potent.
 The rough-skinned newt (Taricha granulosa) produces the neurotoxin tetrodotoxin, the most toxic nonprotein substance known.
 Handling the newts does no harm, but ingestion of even a minute fragment of skin is deadly.
 In feeding trials, fish, frogs, reptiles, birds, and mammals were all found to be susceptible.

 Mature adults of some salamander species have "nuptial" glandular tissue in their cloacae, at the base of their tails, on their heads or under their chins.
 Some females release chemical substances, possibly from the ventral cloacal gland, to attract males, but males do not seem to use pheromones for this purpose.
 In some plethodonts, males have conspicuous mental glands on the chin which are pressed against the females' nostrils during the courtship ritual.
 They may function to speed up the mating process, reducing the risk of its being disrupted by a predator or rival male.
 The gland at the base of the tail in Plethodon cinereus is used to mark fecal pellets to proclaim territorial ownership.

 Senses

+Smell

 Olfaction in salamanders plays a role in territory maintenance, the recognition of predators, and courtship rituals, but is probably secondary to sight during prey selection and feeding.
 Salamanders have two types of sensory areas that respond to the chemistry of the environment.
 Olfactory epithelium in the nasal cavity picks up airborne and aquatic odors, while adjoining vomeronasal organs detect nonvolatile chemical cues, such as tastes in the mouth.
 In plethodonts, the sensory epithelium of the vomeronasal organs extends to the nasolabial grooves, which stretch from the nostrils to the corners of the mouth.
 These extended areas seem to be associated with the identification of prey items, the recognition of conspecifics, and the identification of individuals.